INSIGHTS · FREE ME UP AI

 Reporting

-If you become aware of AI being used in a way that may breach this policy or create a privacy risk, report it to [relevant role] immediately.
+If you become aware of AI being used in a way that may breach this policy or create a privacy risk, report it to your CEO or designated AI governance lead immediately.

 Review